 Rigorous Academic Prep

 Admission to SA HSLA is limited to students who have completed eighth grade at an SA middle school, which allows us to build on the rigorous preparation of grades K-8.
 Our high school’s workload is collegiate in both volume and nature, with a curriculum that focuses on critical thinking, problem solving, academic writing, and public speaking across content areas.
 Our program exceeds the distribution requirements for a New York State Regents Diploma.
-To graduate, scholars must earn a score of 3+ on AP World History and AP Literature and Composition, a score of 470+ on the Math Level 1 SAT Subject Test,and a score of 540+ on a SAT Subject Test in either Chemistry or Biology.
+To graduate, scholars must meet passing scores on at least five external exams, in addition to completing the minimum course load.

-Our high school offers both direct instruction and authentic practice in time and task management.
-We intentionally structure the school day with time for scholars to practice collegiate work habits with the goal to mimic the independence our scholars will experience in college.
-Scholars use our innovative “Lab Block” to flex their time management muscles.
-During Advisory, scholars set goals, measure their own progress, and learn important skills like prioritizing responsibilities and self-advocacy.
-Long-term projects across subject areas allow our scholars to prepare for the planning needed to excel in research projects, long papers and final exams in college.
+Our high school offers both direct instruction and authentic practice in time-and task-management.
+We intentionally structure the school day with time for scholars to develop collegiate work habits with the goal of creating the experience of independence our scholars will face in college.
+Scholars use independent work time to meet with teachers, complete homework or research projects, and work on creative and athletic pursuits.

 Talents & Passions